 Dietitians and Nutritionists

-These professionals need to have a strong understanding of the science and research related to food, nutrition and metabolism in order to properly assess clients’ eating habits and design nutrition plans that will help them meet their goals.
-Job growth for dietitians and nutritionists is projected to grow 14 percent from 2016 to 2026, faster than the average for all occupations, due in part to greater awareness of diet’s impact on health and its role in treating illnesses.1
+These professionals need to have a strong understanding of the science and research related to food, nutrition, and metabolism to properly assess clients’ eating habits and design nutrition plans that will help them meet their goals.
+Job growth for dietitians and nutritionists is projected to grow 8% from 2019 to 2029, much faster than the average for all occupations, due in part to greater awareness of diet’s impact on health and its role in treating illnesses.1

 Those with advanced degrees will have an edge in the job market and may also enjoy better job prospects.
 Job settings may include:

 - Government agencies

 - Nursing and residential care facilities